divyangpatel26/car_dealership_django/Readme.txt

 1. Create a Virtual Environment using following command.I strongly recommend to use git bash to run commands, and makesure you have python installed properly in your system. git bash download link: https://git-scm.com/downloads.For mac you have to install manually. for mac how to create virtual envionment: https://github.com/codingforentrepreneurs/Guides/blob/master/all/install_django_mac_linux.md
+(Don't use my virtual environment to run this project,because it has my system path for python and other required packages.Create new virtual environment)

 python -m venv myvenv